 Final Thoughts

 As awareness grows, we may see colon hydrotherapy become a mainstream option for colonoscopy preparation.
 If you’re due for a colonoscopy, ask your healthcare provider whether CHT is available as an option.
+Your gut may thank you for it!